stazay/excel_extractor/README.md

 )
 ````
 The above code defines that we are using workbook_1 to extract info from sheet_index:0.
-Next, all data from columns A, B, C, F, M and Q are being extracted to the dataframe, within all rows between the range of 1 and 250.
+Next, all data from columns A, B, C, F, M and Q are being extracted to the nested_list, within all rows between the range of 1 and 250.
 All datetime objects are being cleaned to the "dd/mm/yyyy" format (see datetime).
 After each entry extracted, a print statement will be made.